ethanwright96/sqlalchemy-challenge/README.md

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.

-## Part I: Analyze and Explore Climate Data using SQLAlchemy (Displayed below: a sample of two original data visualizations)
+## Part I: Analyze and Explore Climate Data using SQLAlchemy

 ![alt](https://github.com/ethanwright96/sqlalchemy-challenge/blob/main/SurfsUp/Results/mean_daily_precipitation_plot.png)